25–100 Bed Hospital Registration Process in Nepal: Requirements, Cost & MoHP Approval Guide (2026)

 Equipment and Medical Facility Standards

-The equipment standards for a 25-100 bed hospital in Nepal are designed to ensure comprehensive patient care:
+The equipment standards either for 100 bed or 25 bedded hospital requirements in Nepal are designed to ensure comprehensive patient care:

 Essential Equipment